 Our Apprentis chercheurs program (formerly Apprentis en biosciences) allows INRS students to accompany a high school student in the realization of a research project related to your field of study.

 Your role as mentor will be to help a young student conduct a research project related to your field of study.
 Throughout the week, you will guide your budding scientist and answer their questions.
-It’s a great way to share your knowledge and passion for science.

 The program runs twice each summer, in July and August.